zwang695/alexa-skills-list/skills/B01EML7BA4/README.md

 When you give it the 2 stations you are travelling between, it tells you what time the next 3 trains are arriving.
 If its available, a track number is also provided.

+6/26 Updated to support trips involving transfers and reduce startup time.

 ***

 ### Skill Details